MonikaBarget/MA_DC_travel-patterns/README.md

 # MA_DC_travel-patterns

-Data tables and charts created for the MA DC thesis written by...
+Data tables and charts created for the MA DC thesis written by Adrián Eduardo Humanes Vegazo in the MA Digital Cultures at Maastricht University, 2022

 **Data tables**

-your links

-**Charts and maps**

-your links
+<a href="https://github.com/MonikaBarget/MA_DC_travel-patterns/tree/main/dataset_untidy">Collected tweets in RTF format (raw)</a>
+<a href="https://github.com/MonikaBarget/MA_DC_travel-patterns/tree/main/dataset_clean">Collected tweets in RTF format (cleaned)</a>

+**Charts created with Voyant Tools**

+<a href="https://github.com/MonikaBarget/MA_DC_travel-patterns">TO BE ADDED</a>

 **External data sets used in the thesis:**